go-swagger/go-swagger/README.md

 Later
 -----

-After the v1 implementation extra transports are on the roadmap
+After the v1 implementation extra transports are on the roadmap.

+Many of these fall under the maybe, perhaps, could be nice to have, might not happen bucket:

 - Formats:
 	- [ ] custom serializer for XML to support namespaces and prefixes
-	- [ ] optimized serializer for JSON
-	- [ ] optimized serializer for YAML
 - Tools:
   - Code generation:
     -	[ ] generate "sensible" random data based on swagger spec